CharlesCarley/FileTools/README.md

 }
 ```

-#### CMAKE
+#### CMake Utility

-The [TableCompiler](https://github.com/snailrose/FileTools/blob/master/CMake/Readme.md) CMAKE utility can be used to attach table generation to a build.
+The [TableCompiler](https://github.com/snailrose/FileTools/blob/master/CMake/Readme.md) CMake utility can be used to attach table generation to a build.
 This macro outputs the include file to the current build directory then adds the build directory to the list of include paths.

 ### Reversing a file's tables